dtm2451/RNAseqPlotR/RNAseqPlotR_Vignette.md

 HSPCs <- readRDS("~/Box Sync/Layering Analysis/10X/Savespot1901/HSPCs_cca-alinged.rds")
 ```

-### Basic use and setting of 'DEFAULT'
+### Basic use

 The basic use of most functions, including all of the plotting functions is `funtion(var, object, other.inputs)` where var is the target variable (often this will be the "name" of a metadata or gene) and object is the Seurat-object target.
 One of the most useful other inputs is probably cells.use.

 **`var`** - When var is given as a string name of a gene or metadata, default plot titles are generally generated and the functions will automatically grab the relevant values to plot.
 A discrete vector can also be provided, but note that even if cells.use is going to be used to subset down to only certain cells, this vector must include data for all the cells.

-**`object` & DEFAULT** - Object can be given in 3 ways:
+**`object`** - Object is the Seurat or RNAseq-class the function should call on.
+It can be entered in any of 3 ways:

 - the actual object
 - "quoted" name of the object
-- or left out completely after setting DEFAULT <- "quoted" name of the object
+- or left out completely after setting `DEFAULT <- "object"`

-Using the 3rd method allows for quickest use of the plotting functions.
-For example, a t-SNE plot with cells, colored by their age, can then be generated with just DBDimPlot("age") rather than with DBDimPlot("age","HSPCs"), as shown below.
+**`DEFAULT`** - Every function in RNAseqPlotR has `object = DEFAULT` as it's default setup.
+Thus, if you do not provide an `object` input, it will look for a variable named DEFAULT within your workspace.
+Try this: Store your quoted object name as a variable named DEFAULT, code = `DEFAULT <- "object"`, to skip the object input altogether!
+For example, if I start by running `DEFAULT <- "HSPCs"`, then a t-SNE plot with datapoints colored by their age can be generated with just `DBDimPlot("age")` rather than with `DBDimPlot("age","HSPCs")`.

-Other Required Inputs, **`group.by` and `color.by`** - DBBarPlot and DBPlot have 1 and 2 other required inputs.
+Other Required Inputs, **`group.by` and `color.by`** - DBBarPlot(var, object, group.by) and DBPlot(var, object, group.by, color.by) have 1 and 2 other required inputs.
 For both, group.by is required in order to set the x axis groupings.
 For DBPlot, color.by is required as well for setting the fill color of the violin-plotting or box-plotting.
 The inputs for each of these variables are the "quoted" name of a meta.data of the object.
-These should be whatever metadata you wish to have the cells grouped by / colored by.
+These should be whatever metadata you wish to have the data grouped by / colored by.

 #### Basic use examples

 ```
+#DBDimPlot
+DBDimPlot("age", "HSPCs")

+#DBPlot
+DBPlot("percent.mito", "HSPCs", group.by = "Sample", color.by = "age")

+#DBBarPlot
+DBBarPlot("new.HSPCcelltype", "HSPCs", group.by = "Sample")

+#Set DEFAULT
 DEFAULT <- "HSPCs" #After setting this, the object slot can be left out entirely!

-#DBDimPlot
+#DBDimPlot, but allowing it to find "HSPCs" when it looks for DEFAULT
 DBDimPlot("age")

-#DBPlot
+#same for DBPlot
 DBPlot("percent.mito", group.by = "Sample", color.by = "age")

-#DBBarPlot
+#same for DBBarPlot
 DBBarPlot("new.HSPCcelltype", group.by = "Sample")
 ```

 ### Intuitive inputs

-"ident" = If "ident" is provided as the `var` then the functions know to grab `object@ident`.
+"ident" = If "ident" is provided as the `var` then all functions will look for `object@ident`, which is where clustering gets stored in a Seurat object.

 "gene-name" or "meta-name" = If a character string is provided that is not "ident", then helper functions is.meta() and is.gene() will be called to determine how to proceed.
 If the "quoted" name of a metadata slot is given as `var`, then `object@metadata$var` will be used and the plot will be titled "var" by default.
 If the "quoted" name of a gene is given as `var`, then `object@data[gene,]` will be used and the plot will be titled "Expression of var" by default.

 ```
-DBDimPlot("ident", sub = "What happens when \"ident\" is provided") DBDimPlot("age", sub = "What happens when a \"meta-name\" is provided") DBDimPlot("CD34", sub = "What happens when a \"gene-name\" is provided")
+DBDimPlot("ident") # Default: main plot title will also be set to Ident.  y-axis label too for DBPlot.
+DBDimPlot("age") # Default: main plot title will be set to 'var'. y-axis label too for DBPlot.
+DBDimPlot("CD34") # Default: main plot will be set to "'var' expression". y-axis label too for DBPlot.
 ```

 ### Useful Manipulations Examples